 Prerequisites are courses that must be taken before enrolling in a higher level course.
 Each prerequisite designation is listed in the course description.
-Students must earn a final grade of 70% or higher to pass and be eligible to matriculate into the higher level to pass the course.
-If a student fails one corequisite but passes the other, they are required to retake the failed course but not the passed corequisite.
-See the Academic Advisor for guidance.
+Students must earn a final grade of 70% or higher to pass a prerequisite course and be eligible to matriculate into the higher level.